amalthundiyil/moni-moni/README.md

 It is for all of these reasons I created Moni Moni.
 It's entirely open source and yours to use as you wish.
 I think it's also an example of how easy it can be to develop cool, interactive stuff in React and Django.
 I hope you find it useful, and I hope you will consider [contributing](#CONTRIBUTING) to the project as well.

-## 🙏 Contributing

-Please read the [contributing guidlines](CONTRIBUTING.md).
-To setup this project locally:

 ## 📝 Further Changes to be Done

 - [ ] Add credit score to every individual or business using Machine Learning.